+- From the Realtek HD Audio

+Manager, click the Microphone

+tab.

-- From the Realtek HD Audio Manager, click the Microphone tab. - Click the Noise Suppression option button to reduce the static background noise when recording. - 3.
-Click the Acoustic Echo Cancellation option button to reduce the echo from the front speakers when recording. - 4.
-Click to effect the Microphone settings and exit.
+- Click the Noise Suppression option button to reduce the static background noise when recording.

 The 3D Audio Demo option gives you a demonstration of the 3D audio feature.

 To start the 3D Audio Demo: